-- Observation of procedures in practice with participants - Evaluation of program documents (may be submitted with declaration): - -Equipment record/inventory - -Course, element, or artificial surface inspection documents - -Daily orientation and operating procedures - -Plans for likely emergencies
+- Observation of procedures in practice with participants - Evaluation of program documents (may be submitted with declaration): - -Equipment record/inventory - -Daily orientation and operating procedures - -Plans for likely emergencies

 - Many states regulate some or all COPE elements and may require permits.
 See Standard AO-801. - Staffing requirements are set forth in SQ-409. - Facilities requirements are set forth in FA-715. - Additional information on COPE and Climbing programs may be found in Belay On!, No. 300-530.